Bruce Parry: BBC Documentary Film Maker and Author

 Daniel added that it is not just about the way these people live, but how they organise their knowledge and their personal values.
 They have a have a completely different philosophy.
 The Pirahã learned how to predict his behaviour even before he was able to.
 They ask questions all the time.

 Sarah mentioned the idea that we are designed for a different age and the current tendency to explain our choices in terms of our evolutionary history.
-For instance, in relation to the Paleo diet or the idea (‘monkeysphere’) that we evolved to live in societies no bigger than around 30-50 individuals and so our moral compass has difficulty in making decisions based on larger numbers than this.
+For instance, she stressed this in relation to the Paleo diet or the idea that we evolved to live in societies no bigger than around 30-50 individuals and so our moral compass has difficulty in making decisions based on larger numbers than this.
 She warned about the danger in making decisions based on scientific interpretations about why we lived the way we lived, as opposed to how we should live.

 Bruce then talked about groups that had been on the verge of changing and that had employed people to destroy the forest around them (a tribe in Brazil).
 However, suddenly they had a ‘wake-up call’ and stopped.
 It’s not to say that they do not want comfort and luxury in their lives, but they realised that in order to change the price was not worth it and that there would be no security for their children’s future.
 That is a trend that he sees again and again.